Let’s talk about finances, shall we?

 - Avoid debt or go out of debt

 4. Switch To “Mindful Spending” Mode

 Mindful spending means having control over your spendings and make rational purchases.
 Let’s face it, the temptation is everywhere.
 Advertising manipulates our purchase choices and spending habits just like marketers compete to create artificial needs that have to be fulfilled immediately and at any costs which only encourages us to mindlessly spend our money.
 The easiest way to avoid that is to take a deep breath, think about if you really need this product or service and how it will make your life easier and more comfortable.
 And then ask yourself if you really want to buy it.
 Be attentive.
 Be in control.

 - Make rational consumer decisions based on your real needs, not artificial ones invented by marketers to sell more and more products

 - Plan your shopping (always make a grocery list, use the internet to search for discounts, coupons, and special offers)

-- Identify the factors influence your purchasing habits
+- Identify the factors that influence your purchasing habits

 - Stop mindlessly spending your money constantly buying new stuff that you don’t even need or use

 - Become a mindful buyer who knows exactly what their real needs are